Learn How to Model and Promote Well-being to Your Students

 Number of Units: 3.0 graduate level extension credit(s) in semester hours

 Who Should Attend: This course provides continuing education for teachers (Grade K-12) seeking to enhance their own personal and professional well-being, including entire school staffs searching for a way to cultivate a compassionate, caring and creative classroom while enhancing quality instruction.
-Administrators and school nursing staff, counselors, coaches will also benefit from this course.
+Administrators and school nursing staff, counselors and coaches will also benefit from this course.

 Course Materials: No textbook requirement